 I’ve always thought that she was a really smart bunny to train her kids to competently function without her.
 Many of today’s moms seem to be doing the opposite – trying to keep kids really dependent on them for everything.
 When I returned from a two-day trip recently, a friend asked how my family did without me.
 My response of, “Oh, they were great!” was perhaps not the expected answer.

 I feel good that my family (husband and kids) competently keep our house and family running smoothly without me.
 In fact, I’m proud of making myself less needed.
-I think that’s my job as a parent: to teach my kids to be less dependent on me and more competent on their own as they get older.
+That’s my job as a parent: to teach my kids to be less dependent on me and more competent on their own as they get older.

 I’ve started thinking more about the Country Bunny and my role as a mom, and I want to share some things that might help other parents.
 Sure, there was a time when my kids needed me for everything.
 But I don’t think it’s healthy for them to be that dependent on me forever.
 I view my job as one of constantly increasing both their responsibilities and their independence – at approximately the same rate.
-I will know I’ve done a good job if my kids are competent, independent adults who don’t need me to survive.
+If my kids are competent, independent adults who don’t need me to survive, I’ll know I’ve done a good job.
 Looking at the end goal changes how I function on the way there.
 To make myself eventually superfluous, I need to be more like the Country Bunny!

 Here’s a list of some my kids’ (ages 8-18) current responsibilities: